MSchatzUW/CMAP_docs/_build/html/_sources/user_guide/API_ref/pycmap_api/data_retrieval/pycmap_subset_DP.rst.txt

                         depth2=1500
                         )

+..COMMENT: In the above example, all the text and numbers that can be altered need to be in red text.
+It doesn't appear that way on my browser.

 **Example 2:**

-This example retrieves depth profile of modeled chlorophyll concentration estimated by Pisces, a weekly 0.5° resolution BioGeoChemical model.
-The last few lines of code (lines 22-25) creates a simple plot showing the chlorophyll depth profile.
-The deep chlorophyll maximum (DCM) is approximately near ~100 m, closely matching the in-situ observations by ARGO Floats (see the previous example).
+This example retrieves a depth profile of modeled chlorophyll concentration estimated by Pisces, a weekly 0.5° resolution BioGeoChemical model.
+The last few lines of code (lines 22-25) create a simple plot showing the chlorophyll depth profile.
+The deep chlorophyll maximum (DCM) is approximately at 100 m, closely matching the in-situ observations by ARGO Floats (see Example 1).

 .. code-block:: python